 It’s no secret that diamonds are in high demand.
 After all, natural diamonds take thousands of years to grow beneath the earth’s surface and require the intense pressure and high temperatures found there to come to life.
 It’s not surprising then that creators have attempted to mimic this diamond growth process to create much less costly and much more ecologically friendly stones for engagement rings.

 One of their innovations has led to the creation of CVD Diamonds.
 Anyone interested in diamonds from jewelers and sellers to buyers and wearers should know about CVD diamonds.
-This diamond option has quite a few perks including affordability and near perfection so it’s worth considering for an engagement ring, or any type of diamond jewelry.
+This diamond option has quite a few perks, such as its affordability and remarkable quality, making it a compelling option for engagement rings and various types of diamond alternative jewelry.

 What Is a CVD Diamond?